Marj4n/express-mysql-api-boilerplate/README.md

 # express-mysql-api-boilerplate

-Express + MySQL API for User Management, Authentication and Registration
+A simple boilerplate for building RESTful API with Express and MySQL using JWT for authentication.

 ## DB Setup